 Applying to the MEng

 6-1, 6-2, 6-3, 6-7, and 6-14 Undergraduate students in their third or fourth year are welcome to apply to the MEng program.
-Before applying, students should have accumulated at least 96 units in the major, including 24 units of upper-level (header, II, or AUS) subjects.
+Before applying, students should have progressed through the majority of the departmental requirements.
 Applicants should have completed at least one undergraduate research experience in the form of a UROP or similar academic research experience.
 Research undertaken as part of a course or internship is rarely sufficient to meet this admission requirement.
-The majority of accepted students have a technical GPA (the GPA in Courses 6, 8, and 18) of at least 4.25 in completed requirements for their major and an overall GPA of at least 4.0.
+The majority of accepted students have a GPA of at least 4.25 in completed requirements for their major and an overall GPA of at least 4.0.
 However, we encourage all interested students to apply; in some cases, substantial research experience can compensate for a lower GPA.
 If you’re not admitted at your first application, you may apply again in any/every cycle of MEng applications up until you graduate.

 The MEng application is available here.
 It opens on drop date each semester and closes on the last day of classes.
 You must apply before graduation.

 After Being Accepted

 Once decisions have been made (typically within 6-8 weeks after the deadline), all applicants will receive an email from the Undergraduate Office.
 Students who have been accepted will be asked to give a tentative start-date for their MEng.
 This start date is non-binding.
 You may choose to start right away or you may defer MEng entry up to two years after your finish your undergraduate degree.